python-rope/ropemacs/README.txt

  ropemacs, rope in emacs
 =========================

-For using rope in emacs.
-You should install `rope`_ library before using ropemacs.
+Ropemacs is an emacs mode that uses rope_ library to provide features like refactorings and code-assists.
+You should install rope_ library and Pymacs before using ropemacs.

 .. _`rope`: http://rope.sf.net/